Doctor of Psychology in Counseling Psychology (PsyD): Accreditation

 Chatham University's PsyD program is seeking accreditation by the American Psychological Association.
 The program is designed to meet the guidelines and principles for accreditation set forth by the Commission on Accreditation.
 For information about these guidelines and principles, please see the following document: http://www.apa.org/ed/accreditation .
-Accreditation involves a self-study of the program, conducted during the first few years of the program's existence, and a site visit by the Commission representatives.
-We have submitted the self-study to the Commission on Accreditation of APA, and it is currently undergoing the review process that occurs prior to a site visit.
+Accreditation involves a self-study of the program, which was submitted in September 2012, and a site visit, which is scheduled for September, 2013.

 Contact information for APA Commission on Accreditation:

 Office of Program Consultation and Accreditation / Commission on Accreditation

 750 First Street, NE